Pottery for oil

 Pottery for oil is the generic term for ceramic objects, whether coarse or glazed, used for the transportation, storage, and consumption of oily products, particularly olive oil and its culture.
-Among the most popular items in this category of earthenware are oil cruets and alcuzas, cantarillas, orzas, amphoras, and jars for food; unguentarys and redomas in ancient pharmacopeia; and lamps and lucernas for lighting.
+Among the most popular items in this category of earthenware are oil cruets and alcuzas, cantarillas, orzas, amphoras, and jars for food.
+Unguentaries and redomas in ancient pharmacopeia; and lamps and lucernas for lighting.

 History

 Betic amphora for transporting olive oil, 2nd century CE.
 Underwater site of Escombreras.
 National Museum of Underwater Archaeology, Cartagena (Spain).

 The binomial pottery-oil is documented to have originated in the ancient Assyrian empire towards the end of the 3rd millennium BCE, in the archaeological digs of the Ebla palace, where thousands of containers capable of storing 120,000 kg of oil were found.
 There are also written records in cuneiform from the palace's tablet archive, repeatedly mentioning taxes on oil and quality distinctions.

 Continuing perhaps from the Hippocratic medicine and information from ancient world historians like Pliny the Elder, a manuscript preserved in the Bibliothèque Nationale de France, the «Tacuinum sanitatis» by the Arab physician Ibn Butlan, compiled in the 15th century, listed remedies and formulations highlighting the essential role of pottery in olive oil culture, both in food and in ointments and balms.
 The prominence of the so-called Panathenaic amphorae, filled with oil and awarded to victors in games and festivals as containers for balms, is also noted.
 Greeks, Romans, and Phoenicians shared the pottery-oil association as a basis for their trade.
 Archaeological references are numerous, with the model of the Iberian-Roman city of Lucentum as an example.